Tpj-root/isro/Quiz_Assessment.md

-My_Ans: c.The acceleration of fast solar wind.  ??
+c.The acceleration of fast solar wind.  ??

 b.
 The generation of high-speed solar wind streams.   ??